hack-gpon/hack-gpon.github.io/_ont/ont-technicolor-afm0002.md

 {% include alert.html content="Only the inactive image can be flashed, change sw_versionX and sw_commit X based on the bank you have flashed" alert="Info" icon="svg-info" color="blue" %}

-So mtd4/5 if you are on image1, mtd6/7 if you are on image0.
+Flash mtd4/5 if you are on image1, mtd6/7 if you are on image0.

 The following commands are used to flash a new rootfs to image1 and then boot to it
 ```sh